Nonlinear Regression

 Model Expression is the model used, the first task is to create a model.
 The selection of the model in is based on theory and past experience in the field.
 For example, in demographics, for the study of population growth, logistic nonlinear regression growth model is useful.

-Segmented model is required for those models which have multiple different equations of different ranges, equations are then specified as a term in multiple conditional logic statements.
+You require a segmented model for models with multiple different equations for different ranges.
+You specify the equations as terms in multiple conditional logic statements.

 Loss function is a function which is required to be minimized.
 This is done by nonlinear regression.